hasannkhann07/React-app/README.md

 Optimize Kubernetes orchestration

-Feel free to fork this repo and enhance the pipeline for your projects.
+Fork the repository and enhance the pipeline for your projects.

+License

+MIT License © 2026 Your Name